-How to Find an Integrative or Functional Medicine Doctor
+How to Find a Functional Medicine Doctor Near You

-Tired of mainstream medicine with all the prescriptions and band-aids for your symptoms?
-It’s time to look into alternative medicine and more natural solutions!
-In this post we break down the difference between integrative, holistic, naturopathic and functional medicine modalities, what qualities and certifications to look for in a doctor or practitioner, what tests to run and how to go about finding someone who is right for you.
+Looking for a functional medicine doctor near you?
+If you’re tired of mainstream medicine with all the prescriptions and band-aids for your symptoms, it’s time to look into alternative medicine and more natural solutions!
+In this post we teach you how to go about finding someone who is right for you, plus we break down the difference between integrative, holistic, naturopathic and functional medicine modalities, what qualities and certifications to look for in a doctor or practitioner, and what tests to run.

-These days, alternative approaches to conventional medicine like functional, integrative, holistic and naturopathic medicines are becoming more and more popular as mainstream medicine is failing many patients, just like it did me.
+These days, alternative approaches to conventional medicine like functional, integrative, holistic and naturopathic medicines are becoming more and more popular as mainstream medicine is failing many patients, just like it did me (you can read more about my story at the bottom of this post).

 One of the most common questions I get asked by readers is: How can I find a doctor or practitioner who will actually listen to me and use natural methods to help me heal?